 Article 23(a) of the Fund Regulations and Rules states that a member may apply for validation of prior contributory service within one year of admission and on four conditions.
 Condition (iii) requires that "participation had not, during such service, been expressly excluded by the terms of his appointment".
-For that purpose the Centre asked the INPS on 24 February 1978 to refund the staff's contributions.
+Mr. Farinetti, Mr. Porta and the 13 others applied for such validation, in particular in minutes to the Director on 27 September and 29 November 1977.
+For that purpose the Centre asked the INPS on 24 February 1978 to refund their contributions.

-In May 1978, however, a new obstacle became apparent.
-On 2 May the Secretary of the ILO Staff Pension Committee wrote to the Director to point out condition (iii) in Article 23(a) of the Fund rules.
-In a letter of 25 May to the Director the Secretary of the Fund said that validation was indeed impossible where participation in the Fund had been precluded by the contract; the only expedient would be for the Board of the Fund to authorise redemption of prior service and have each staff member pay the actuarial cost of membership for periods prior to his affiliation.
+In May 1978, however, a new obstacle became-apparent.
+On 2 May the Secretary of the ILO Staff Pension

+Committee wrote to the Director to point out condition (iii) in Article 23(a) of the Fund Regulations.
+In a letter of 25 May to the Director the Secretary of the Fund said that validation was indeed impossible for the fifteen because their participation in the Fund had been precluded by their contracts; the only expedient would be for the Board of the Fund to authorise redemption of prior service and have each staff member pay the actuarial cost of membership for periods prior to his affiliation.

 But redemption cost much more than validation, and not every staff member could afford it.
 Repayment by the INPS was essential, and for that purpose, among others, the Italian Government and the ILO signed an Agreement on 29 July 1980 on social security for the Centre staff ("the Agreement").
-Article 2 read: "(i) The staff members of the Centre are insured against the risks of invalidity, old age and death by the United Nations Joint Staff Pension Fund," and any contributions to the INPS which had not yet conferred entitlement to benefit were to be refunded according to arrangements to be made by the Director and the INPS.
+Article 2 read: "(1) The staff members of the Centre are insured against the risks of invalidity, old age and death by the United Nations Joint Staff Pension Fund," and any contributions to the INPS which had not yet conferred entitlement to benefit were to be refunded according to arrangements to be made by the Director and the INPS.
 But under Article 2(3) and (4) present staff might, if they preferred, continue to be members of the INPS and new Italian staff might also opt for the INPS.

-The Italian Parliament ratified the Agreement on 4 February 1982 and the Director started negotiating with the INPS over the refund arrangements and with the Fund over redemption, On 7 April he wrote to each of the Italian staff to say that, if already with the Fund, they might redeem at actuarial cost and, if with the INPS, they might shift to the Fund and also redeem.
+The Italian Parliament ratified the Agreement on 4 February 1982 and the Director started negotiating with the INPS over the refund arrangements and with the Fund over redemption.
+On 7 April he wrote to each of the Italian staff to say that, if already with the Fund, they might redeem at actuarial cost and, if with the INPS, they might shift to the Fund and also redeem.
 In July 1983 the ILO concluded arrangements with the Fund for redemption by 35 Italian staff members of three years' service at the actuarial cost as at 1 July 1982.

 In accordance with arrangements prescribed in Article 7 the Agreement came into force on 1 March 1984.
-A circular of 26 March, No. 84/9, gave information intended to help the INPS members to decide whether to transfer to the Fund and redeem three years' service.
+A circular of 26 March, No. 84/9, gave information intended to help the INPS members to decide whether to transfer to the Fund and redeem the three years' service.
 It also gave information to those who were already with the Fund.
 One important point was that the INPS would repay the contributions only at nominal value and without interest.
-Fifteen of the 35 staff members decided not to redeem because the cost was too high, and they included Mrs. Francese and Mrs. Guastavi.
+Mr. Farinetti, Mr. Porta, Mrs. Tuzii and others decided to redeem.